katcipis/sophia/notes/architecture.md

 One interesting read on this is [here](https://cpitman.github.io/microservices/2018/03/25/microservice-antipattern-queue-explosion.html#.Y2KFmNLMIUE).
 The rant here is against this idea of integrating everything with pub/subs and queues.
 Not against using them where it makes sense.
+So some of the points I try to make may seem to extreme, and they are, but the context is an argument against doing *EVERYTHING* using asynchronously.
+This is not a rant against async solutions, or pubsub/streaming systems or queues/brokers.
+They are remarkably useful and fundamental to solve some problems properly.

 I advocate that async vs sync is defined by the domain you are modeling, the problem you are solving, it is not about tech or what engineers prefer.